eisenlohrmoullab/code_templates/README.md

 - author: Jordan
 - what it does: Unlags variables that ask about yesterday so they align with the day they are about.
 Create next day and 2-day-later symptoms for later averaging (ex: 3 day symptom mean).
 - When to use: When prepping for an analysis that uses day before or day after variables.

+**prep_multilevel_spline_variables.rmd**
+- author: Anisha
+- what it does: scales time to range from -1 to 1 with menses at 0
+- When to use: before multilevel spline modeling

 **prep_Person Mean Centering and Plotting by Phase.rtf**
 - author: Jordan